-ARTICLE III.-The Municipal Board
+ARTICLE III-The Municipal Board

 SEC.
-11. Constitution and organization of the Municipal Board-Compensation of members thereof.-The municipal board shall be the legislative body of the city and shall be composed of the Mayor, who shall be its presiding officer, the city treasurer, the city engineer, and five councilors elected at large by popular vote during every election for provincial and municipal officials in conformity with the provisions of the Election Code.
+11. Constitution and organization of the Municipal Board-Compensation of members thereof.-The Municipal Board shall be the legislative body of the city and shall be composed of the Mayor, who shall be its presiding officer, and eight councilors elected at large by popular vote during every election for provincial and municipal officials in conformity with the provisions of the Election Code.
 In case of sickness, absence, suspension or other temporary disability of any member of the Board, or if necessary to maintain a quorum, the President of the Philippines may appoint a temporary substitute who shall possess all the rights and perform all the duties of a member of the Board until the return to duty of the regular incumbent.

-If any member of the municipal board should be candidate for office in any election, he shall be disqualified to act with the board in the discharge of the duties conferred upon it relative to election matters, and in such case the other members of the board shall discharge said duties without his assistance, or they choose a disinterested elector of the city to act with the board in such matters in his stead.
-The members of the municipal board shall receive ten pesos for each day of attendance of the session of the Board.
+If any member of the Municipal Board should be candidate for office in any election, he shall be incompetent to act with the Board in the discharge of the duties conferred upon it relative to election matters, and in such case the other members of the Board shall discharge said duties without his assistance, or they may choose some disinterested elector of the city to act with the Board in such matters in his stead.

+The members of the Municipal Board, who are not officers or employees of the Government receiving a fixed compensation or salary from public funds, shall receive ten pesos far each day of attendance on the session of the Board.

 SEC.
-12. Qualifications, election, suspension and removal of members of the board. -The members of the municipal board shall be qualified electors of the city, residents therein for at least one year, and not less than twenty-three years of age.
-Upon qualifying, the members-elect shall assume office on the date fixed in the Election Code until their successors are elected and qualified.
+12. Qualifications, election, suspension and removal of members of Board.- The elective members of the Municipal Board shall be qualified electors of the city, residents therein for at least one year, and not less than twenty-three years of age.
+Upon qualifying, the members-elect shall assume office on the date fixed in the Election.
+Code until their successors are elected and qualified.

-If for any reason the election fails to take place on the date fixed by law, or such election results in a failure to elect one or more of the members, the President shall issue as soon as practicable a proclamation calling a special election to fill said office.
+If for any reason the election fails to take place on the date fixed by law, or such election results in a failure to elect one or more of the elective members, the President shall issue as soon as practicable a proclamation calling a special election to fill said office.
 Whenever the member-elect dies before assumption of office, or, having been elected, his election is not confirmed by the President for disloyalty, or such member-elect fails to qualify for any reason, the President may in his discretion either call a special election or fill the office by appointment.
-Vacancies occurring after assumption of office shall be filled by appointment by the President of a suitable person belonging to the political party of the officer whom he is to replace.
+Vacancies in the office of elective members occurring after assumption of office shall be filled by appointment by the President of a suitable person belonging to the political party of the officer whom he is to replace.

-The members of the municipal board may be suspended or removed from office under the same circumstances, in the same manner, and with the same effect, as elective provincial officers, and the provisions of law providing for the suspension or removal of elective provincial officers are hereby made effective for the suspension or removal of said members of the board.
+The elective members of the Municipal Board may be suspended or removed from office under the same circumstances, in the same manner, and with the same effect, as elective provincial officers, and the provisions of law providing for the suspension or removal of elective provincial officers are hereby made effective for the suspension or removal of said members of the Board.

 SEC.
-13. Appointment, salary and duties of the secretary of the board.- The board shall have a secretary who shall be appointed by it to serve during the term of office of the members thereof.
-The compensation of the secretary shall be fixed by ordinance approved by the Secretary of the Interior, at not exceeding one thousand eight hundred pesos per annum.
+13. Appointment, salary and duties of secretary of Board.-The Board shall have a secretary who shall be appointed by it to serve during the term of office of the members thereof.
+The compensation of the secretary shall be fixed by ordinance approved by the Secretary of the Interior, at not exceeding- one thousand eight hundred pesos per annum.
 A vacancy in the office of the secretary shall be filled temporarily for the unexpired term in like manner.